nelenkov/cryptfs-password-manager/README.md

  (initially the same as the unlock password/PIN)
  2. Enter and confirm the new password
  3. Hit 'Change password'

+(If you are using a pattern lock (5.0+), enter the dots as a sequence of numbers, where '1' is top left and '9' -- bottom right.)

 The changes take effect immediately, but you will only be required to enter the new password the next time you boot your device.
 Make sure you choose a